Back to Flooring Products

 Durability.
 There are several types of floor finish.
 Among them, polyurethane lacquers are the most resilient.
 However, there is another alternative which offers even greater protection.
 It is known as aluminium oxide.
 Aluminium oxide can only be applied in a factory which makes it exclusive for prefinished surfaces.
 The warranty of the coating itself is usually around 25 years but in some cases, it can go as far as 50.
 In comparison, a finish applied on a site has a warranty of around 5 years or less.

 Refinishing.
-Having such a durable protection is a great benefit but sadly isn’t perfect.
-Sanding aluminium oxide off the floor can be quite difficult and time-consuming process. it is not impossible, simply hard.
+Having such durable protection is a great benefit but sadly isn’t perfect.
+Sanding aluminium oxide off the floor can be a quite difficult and time-consuming process. it is not impossible, simply hard.
 It is also particularly painful on engineered surfaces with thin veneers where using coarser grit can ruin the floor permanently.

 Repairs.
 Not going to happen.
 If for some reason your prefinished floor gets damaged, there is no way to repair it.
 You cannot find the factory finish on the market and the only option you have is to replace the entire damaged section of the floor.

 Installation.
-Installing prefinished floors is really easy.
+Installing prefinished floors is easy.
 Once fitted, you can use it immediately without any worries.
 There is no sanding, staining, finishing or waiting for the whole thing to dry.

 Cleaning and maintenance.
 Prefinished floors will provide significant protection against pretty much any damage due to the excellent coating.
 All of this is great but it’s not the end of the story.